Nsfr750/MSR605/Docs/OMRON.md

 ```
 4.31 None -
 ```
-*1 These commands can’t execute under “Insertion permission” ( until the card is taken in after “Insertion permission” command was sent. ) In that case, C/R sends the response of sequence error (“Nxx01”).
+*1 These commands canâ€™t execute under â€œInsertion permissionâ€ ( until the card is taken in after â€œInsertion permissionâ€ command was sent. ) In that case, C/R sends the response of sequence error (â€œNxx01â€).
 *2 All I/O ports is de-active state after power turns on.